ExpressLRS/Docs/docs/quick-start/tx-es900tx.md

 The 2 bottom-most dipswitch should be moved into the position as shown in the image above.
 Attach your USB cable into the module and your computer.
 [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) will have to be installed for this to work properly (Windows).
 Make sure your computer recognizes the module as a USB-to-UART Bridge device, otherwise, this method will not work.

-Using the ExpressLRS Configurator with the correct Target selected and options set, hit **Build & Flash**.
+Using the ExpressLRS Configurator with the correct Target selected and [options](/quick-start/firmware-options) set, hit **Build & Flash**.
 Wait for the process to finish, and you should be greeted with the "Success" message.

-Assemble the module back together and attach it to your radio module bay and verify with the [ELRS.lua](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/ELRS.lua?raw=true) script if you have successfully updated your module.
+Assemble the module back together and attach it to your radio module bay and verify with the [ELRS.lua](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/lua/ELRS.lua?raw=true) script if you have successfully updated your module using the Git commit hash for the firmware version you have on the module.

 ## ES915/868TX (Discontinued)